 The first deliveries for the truck are already in progress, and Ford CEO Jim Farley tweeted (opens in new tab) out a video showing the trucks being loaded into car carriers.
 However the popularity of the truck means it may be sometime before yours actually arrives.

 The Ford F-150 Lighting is powered by two electric motors, which offers all wheel drive.
 The truck is also more powerful that Ford originally promised when it was announced.
 The standard range model offers 452 horsepower, up from 426, and the extended range model offers 580 horsepower — up from 563.

 Ford also revealed that both models will be able to haul up to 2,235 lbs of cargo — an increase from the respective 2,000 and 1,800 lbs originally revealed.
 The standard range F-150 will also be able to tow 7,700 pounds, while the extended range model can tow up to 10,000 pounds.

 Ford still hasn't revealed official figures for the F-150 Lightning's 0-60 time, even after the truck has started being delivered.
 All we have to go on is that Ford estimates the time will be in the mid-4 second range.

 Ford F-150 Lightning: Battery and range

-According to Ford, the base F-150 Lighting model will offer up to 230 miles of driving range, while the pricier extended range model will offer up to 300 miles.
-Unfortunately, Ford doesn’t appear to have revealed the size of those batteries just yet.
+According to Ford, the base F-150 Lighting model will offer up to 230 miles of driving range, from a 98 kWH battery, while the extended range models will offer up to 320 miles from a 131 kWh battery — that's 20 miles more than originally promised.

 Some high-end electric cars have started to offer 350kW charging speeds, the F-150 Lighting is limited to 150kW DC rapid charging.
 This isn’t a bad thing, since 350kW chargers are pretty darn rare, but it does put the car at a disadvantage on paper.